-We’re one of the largest providers of affordable housing and care in England.
-We own and manage nearly 60,000 homes, and provide housing services for more than 120,000 customers.
-We also provide care services to more than 10,000 people.
-Our core activities comprise: housing for social and affordable rent; affordable home ownership; housing and care services for older people; and support for customers who might need extra help with issues like managing their money or getting into work.
+Our core activities are delivered by more than 3,000 staff in the UK and comprise: developing and managing housing for social rent, affordable rent and affordable home ownership; delivering housing and care services for older people; and providing support for customers who might need extra help with issues like managing their money or getting into work.
 Our social purpose means that any surplus we make is re-invested in new and existing homes and improving our services for the benefit of our customers and their communities.

 Purpose and scope of this statement

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (“the Act”) and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2017.
 It applies to all legal entities that form part of The Guinness Partnership Group.

 We are opposed to slavery and human trafficking.
 We will do what we can to combat such abuses in our business and in our supply chains.

 We will act ethically and with the highest standards of integrity, quality, probity, openness and accountability in all our business operations and relationships.

 We will develop, implement and enforce processes and controls that seek to ensure slavery and human trafficking is not taking place within our business nor in our supply chains.

 We will not knowingly deal with any business involved in slavery or human trafficking.

 We believe there is a low risk of slavery and human trafficking within our operations.
 Potential risks are mitigated by our policies and procedures, controls built into our business operations and the knowledge, skills and behaviours of our staff.